pyroesp/PlayStation-1-Reset-Mod/README.md

 ------------------------------
 Select + Start + L2 + R2 for digital and analog controllers.
 A + B + Trigger for GUNCON controller.
 I don't think this combination is ever needed, but I might add the X/Y position to this too.
 I might make it so it only resets if the GUNCON is not pointed towards the TV.
+I have to test this before making the change.

 PlayStation information:
 ------------------------
 All PlayStation related information I found came from NO$PSX on problemkaputt.de.
-There's a ton of super cool info.
+There's a ton of super cool info on there.

 License:
 ---------